jonufele/WaterCooler-Chat/README.txt

   - To remove the copyright note, you must make a donation to the project (See below).

   - It is recommended to rename the data directory (or move it outside the web root) to ensure user's privacy. (don't forget to rename on settings.php as well)

-  - While loading older messages, one block contains less messages than the others, this is normal, it means the end of the archive has been reached, if more archives exist, the loading can continue.

 ============================================================================